Computer Science Program at Fredonia

 The Fredonia Difference

 The Computer Science program is one of the most popular programs at Fredonia.
 There is a well-established track record of students moving into high-paying jobs immediately after graduation, or into high-profile graduate programs across the country.
 Innovative classes, dedicated faculty, and modern facilities make Fredonia a leader in the computer science education field.
-Start your path towards a degree in Computer Science today!
+Start your path towards a Computer Science degree today!

 - Computer Scientist